This article will guide you through setting up single sign-on (SSO) with G suite

 2. Open the GoogleIDPMetadata.xml file that you downloaded in the section above.
 Copy and paste the contents of the file (the SAML metadata of G Suite) into the Enter the identity provider metadata field.

-3. Enter the URL where your SSO Connector instance will exist.
-This is the URL that the SSO Connector service can be reached (such as https://ssoconnector.company.com).
+3. Enter the URL where your SSO Connector instance will exist if you have not done so already.
+This is the URL that the SSO Connector service can be reached (such as https://mycomponysso.azurewebsites.net)

 4. Click on the Generate SSO Connector key button.
 This will generate a key that will be used to encrypt all the your company's data.
 Copy the generated key and save it somewhere secure (such as a secure note in Dashlane).
 We also recommend sharing it with any other admins as well.
 You will not be able to see this key again.

-Setup the SSO connector in your preferred environment
+Setup the SSO encryption service connector in your preferred environment